 We believe nutrition is more than just about food and mealtimes are an important social gathering for those who wish to eat in our dining rooms.
 Of course, residents can choose where to eat and some prefer the privacy of their own room.

 We may eat less as we get older and therefore maintaining a healthy diet is an essential part of our care programme.
 It is the responsibility of our chef and kitchen team to make food interesting, nutritious and tempting particularly for those who need to put on some weight perhaps after a spell of being unwell.

 Our varied menu changes on a four-weekly cycle and includes hot and cold meals, vegetarian options and popular puddings.

-At our lunch and dinner sittings, we have a choice of two hot meals or if residents are looking for something a bit lighter, there is always the option to have a smaller snack from our smaller plate or snack menu.
+At our lunch and dinner sittings, we also have a choice of two hot meals or if residents are looking for a lighter meal, there is always the option to choose from our smaller plate or snack menu.

-We like to make a cake when a resident is celebrating a birthday, and often link meals to special events in the calendar such as Burns Night.
-There is plenty of flexibility if a resident has particular likes or dislikes but our chef’s superb home baking rarely goes unappreciated (also much appreciated by visitors!)
+We like to make a cake when a resident is celebrating a special event like a birthday, and often link meals to other calendar events such as Burns Night.
+There is plenty of flexibility if a resident has particular likes or dislikes but our chef’s legendary home baking rarely goes unappreciated (and is also much appreciated by visitors).